cromalu/telco-vecchio/README.md

 ## Introduction

-telco-vecchio is a package for open-wrt distributions allowing to trigger remote commands on a 4G router through SMSs.
+telco-vecchio is a package for open-wrt distributions allowing to trigger remote commands on a GL-iNet GL-X300BC4 Collie 4G router through SMSs.

 The following commands are supported:
 * getting router's current status
 * rebooting router